 That’s what the build listed below will give you.
-No, it doesn’t have an AIO cooler in it and it doesn’t come with a fancy RGB-laden case and it won’t be able to max out Starfield on a 4K monitor.
+No, it doesn’t have an AIO cooler in it and it won’t be able to max out Starfield on a 4K monitor.
 But it will allow you to experience your favorite games at graphics-levels you never thought possible.

-For $600, you get an Intel Core i3-12100F processor, a PowerColor Radeon RX 6650 XT graphics card, 16GB of TEAMGOUP’s T-Force Vulcan Z 3200MHz memory, a Crucial 1TB NVME SSD, a solid Thermaltake case, and an EVGA 600W power supply.
+For $600, you get an AMD Ryzen 5 5500 processor, a PowerColor Radeon RX 6650 XT graphics card, 16GB of TEAMGOUP’s T-Force Vulcan Z 3600MHz memory, a 512GB KLEVV NVME SSD, a solid Montech micro-ATX case, and a semi-modular SilverStone 550W power supply.

-The combination of the i3-12100F, the RX 6650 XT, and the 16GB of DDR4 memory are good enough to where this build will be able to run demanding games on higher settings.
+The combination of the Ryzen 5 5500, the RX 6650 XT, and the 16GB of DDR4 memory are good enough to where this build will be able to run demanding games on higher settings.

 mATX Case & 80 PLUS Gold PSU

-Just like in our $500 build, we opted for the Thermaltake Versa H18 micro-ATX case.
-This case stands out above other similarly-priced cases because of its grilled front panel, its tempered glass side panel, and it’s full length PSU shroud.
-It provides plenty of room to house the parts below (it offers clearance for graphics cards as long as 350mm), as well as to upgrade to a higher-end system in the future.
+Just like in our $500 build, we opted for the Montech AIR 100 micro-ATX case.
+This case stands out above other similarly-priced cases because of its grilled front panel, its tempered glass side panel, it’s full length PSU shroud, and its four preinstalled 120mm ARGB fans.
+It provides plenty of room to house the parts below (it offers clearance for graphics cards as long as 360mm), as well as to upgrade to a higher-end system in the future.

-And, we also chose EVGA’s 600 GD 80PLUS Gold rated power supply.
-With Gold efficiency and a 600-watt capacity, this PSU will easily power the componets in this build.
-It’s also big enough to handle an upgrade to a newer generation GPU down the road.
+And, we also chose SilverStone’s 550W 80PLUS Gold rated power supply.
+With Gold efficiency and a 550-watt capacity, this PSU will easily power the componets in this build.

 Ultimately, if you’re looking for the best gaming PC under $600, the array of components listed below would be an excellent option.